 - loss of vision

-These episodes typically occur in children and stop during adolescence.
+Abdominal migraine typically occurs in children and stops during adolescence.
 Sometimes, however, abdominal migraine persists into adulthood.

-Many treatments are available, such as over-the-counter and prescription pain relievers.
+Many treatments are available for abdominal migraine symptoms, such as over-the-counter and prescription pain relievers.

 Although it is unclear what causes them, abdominal migraine episodes can have several possible triggers.
 These triggers can include a lack of sleep or certain foods.
 A person can help to prevent abdominal migraine episodes by avoiding these triggers.

 If a person has concerns about their abdominal migraine, they can speak with a doctor.